 About

 Acknowledged for his “vocal allure” and “fiery declamation” (San Diego Story), Eric Laine, tenor, has gained recognition as an innovative artist both on stage and in recital.
-Recently, he made his European debut as Il Podestà in La finata giardiniera with the Hungarian State Opera in Budapest, a role that he then reprised with Opera Neo in San Diego, CA. This season’s engagements include concerts with Houston Masterworks Chorus and Orchestra of New Spain, several recital appearances across the Southern US, and a debut with First Coast Opera as Jay in The Stranger’s Tale.
-On the operatic stage, Eric has sung Joante in the American premiere of Apollo y Dafne, Alfred and Dr. Blind in Die Fledermaus, Male Chorus in The Rape of Lucretia, Vašek in The Bartered Bride, Henrik in A Little Night Music, the title role in Albert Herring, Don Ramiro in La Cenerentola, Tantale in La descente d’Orphée aux enfers, Ferrando in Così fan tutte, Noël in Le testament de la tante Caroline, Apollo in the American premiere of Coronide, and Peter Quint in The Turn of the Screw, appearing with companies such as Orchestra of New Spain, Moores Opera Center, American Baroque Opera Co., Opera in the Heights, and Red River Lyric Opera, among others.
+Recently, he made his European debut as Il Podestà in La finata giardiniera with the Hungarian State Opera in Budapest, a role that he then reprised with Opera Neo in San Diego, CA. On the operatic stage, Eric has sung Joante in the American premiere of Apollo y Dafne, Alfred and Dr. Blind in Die Fledermaus, Jay in The Stranger’s Tale, Male Chorus in The Rape of Lucretia, Vašek in The Bartered Bride, Henrik in A Little Night Music, the title role in Albert Herring, Don Ramiro in La Cenerentola, Tantale in La descente d’Orphée aux enfers, Ferrando in Così fan tutte, Noël in Le testament de la tante Caroline, Apollo in the American premiere of Coronide, and Peter Quint in The Turn of the Screw, appearing with companies such as Orchestra of New Spain, First Coast Opera, Moores Opera Center, American Baroque Opera Co., Opera in the Heights, and Red River Lyric Opera, among others.
 During the 2016-2017 and 2017-2018 seasons, Eric was a regular ensemble member with Houston Grand Opera.

 Marshall 3.jpg

-Eric is in the final stages of his Doctor of Musical Arts degree in vocal performance and pedagogy at the University of Houston Moores School of Music, where he was a graduate teaching fellow in applied voice and vocal pedagogy.
-He currently serves on the voice faculties of Texas Christian University and Lone Star College-University Park.
-Eric holds a Bachelor of Music in music education from the University of Houston, specializing in both voice and classical saxophone, and earned a Master of Music in vocal performance from the University of North Texas.
-He is a trained vocologist through the Utah Center for Vocology in Salt Lake City, UT, where he studied under the tutelage of Dr. Ingo Titze.
+Eric recently completed his Doctor of Musical Arts degree in vocal performance and pedagogy at the University of Houston Moores School of Music.
+Additionally, he holds a Master of Music in vocal performance from the University of North Texas and a Bachelor of Music in music education from the University of Houston, specializing in both voice and classical saxophone.
+Eric is a trained vocologist through the Utah Center for Vocology in Salt Lake City, UT, where he studied under the tutelage of Dr. Ingo Titze.
+He is a published author in the Journal of Singing, and his research interests include Latin American art song repertoire, vocal agility, and the intersection of exercise science and vocal pedagogy.
+Eric currently serves on the voice faculty of The University of North Carolina at Greensboro as Visiting Assistant Professor of Voice.